 This newly-recognized tort has been examined in subsequent cases, including the Family Law decision in Ludmer v.
 Ludmer, 2013 ONSC 784 (CanLII), where the separated husband accused the wife of “hacking” into his email account and reading his emails.
 In some of those emails the husband was discussing the matrimonial litigation with his father; others were between the husband and his lawyer.
 Although the court found that there was no true “hacking” (since the wife had always had the computer password), the court entertained the allegation that there could have been an actionable breach of the husband’s privacy in the circumstances.

 Do you have questions about what’s permitted, in terms of private information-gathering?
-Contact us for a free consultation.
+Contact us for a consultation.